 There is often a drop in the number of people participating in sport – any sport – when they move into senior categories and this is a challenge British Cycling wants to tackle head on.
 The Go-Ride team is excited to have the opportunity to provide activities for young people graduating from the under-16 categories at youth level and progressing into senior competition.

-The Go-Ride programme and the Go-Ride Clubs up and down the country have an excellent track record when it comes to increasing the levels of young people participating in cycling:
+The Go-Ride programme and Go-Ride Clubs up and down the country have an excellent track record when it comes to increasing the levels of young people participating in cycling:

 - Dramatically increasing the number of young people riding and racing with Go-Ride Clubs.